Supplement to 17th and 18th Century Theories of Emotions

 War, fear, and cruelty are certainly different from peace, security, society, elegancy, sciences and benevolence, but each may be equally motivated by passions (see Leviathan 13.13–14).
 It seems plausible to understand Hobbes not so much to be opposing two separate faculties, as distinguishing between the chaotic and unbridled passions of the state of nature and what emerges when passions are channeled by an overriding, organizing passion (fear of a coercive power) to accord with a common measure.
 In any case, what seems most important to Hobbes is the contrast between what drives conflict and what allows cooperative endeavor, rather than any quasi-Stoic view about how reason can overcome the passions.

-Hobbes's understanding of the emotions presented an important alternative to Descartes's ‘functionalist’ approach to the passions, one that made him attractive to authors such as Spinoza who were bent on eliminating even the whisper of teleological explanation.
-Spinoza's borrowings from the Hobbesian account of the transition from the state of nature to sovereign authority are well-known.
+Hobbes’s understanding of the passions presented an important alternative both to Descartes’s turn to understanding the passions as perceptions rather than appetites and to his ‘functionalist’ approach to the passions.
+His refusal to talk about the purposes of the passions made Hobbes attractive to authors such as Spinoza who were bent on eliminating even the whisper of teleological explanation.
+Spinoza’s borrowings from the Hobbesian account of the transition from the state of nature to sovereign authority are well-known.
 But that debt is merely one element in a shared approach to using the emotions to explain the naturalistic mechanics of human behavior.
 True, Spinoza does not emphasize the passion of glory as did Hobbes, taking a rather dim view of what he calls “ambition.”
 But Spinoza does adopt many of the psychological underpinnings Hobbes attributed to the passion in his basic ontology, going so far as to extend the purview of the “conatus” so that it becomes intrinsic to all finite things, all of which express “a perpetual and restless desire of power after power” (Leviathan 11.2).
 Spinoza likewise contrasts passions and the “common measure” of reason, but conceives it in terms of his contrast between what is active in us and the merely passive emotions.
 We still must work within an internal affective economy, in which “only an affect can overcome an affect.”